UML-Cyber-Security/ccdc2023/Scripts/Linux/Firewall/README.md

 Not that the other alternative is we accept all traffic from a source address.
 As currently we accept all traffic to and from a Gluster port.

+The Output Chain for gluster is bloated as it may have to handle outbound requests and outbound responses...

 ## INPUT Chain
-allow source port connections of 80 and 443 to allow web responces?
+allow source port connections of 80 and 443 to allow web responses?
 Rather then (allow established?)
 ### HTTPS
 ```
 ### HTTPS -- needed for all?